Joe Kelly (pitcher): 2013

 After spring training in 2013, Kelly lost his rotation spot to rookie Shelby Miller and was relegated to the bullpen for much of the first half of the season, seeing little use.
 However, he became known somewhat as a "stopper" after being reinserted into the rotation to increase its effectiveness.
 In August, Kelly went 5–0 with a 2.08 ERA.
 He stranded 83.3% of baserunners as a reliever, and 82% as a starter.
 He won all three of his starts against the Pittsburgh Pirates, who finished the season three games behind the Cardinals.
 During the 2013 Cardinals regular season, Kelly had 37 appearances (15 starts), registering a 10–5 record and 2.69 ERA, with 79 strikeouts in 124 innings pitched.

-Against the Milwaukee Brewers on September 22, Kelly showcased some of his speed he utilized as a former center fielder when Brewer Carlos Gómez was caught in a rundown between third base and home plate.
-Gómez, a speedy center fielder himself with 37 stolen bases at the time, was attempting to run back to third base when Kelly took the throw and sprinted after him.
-Kelly caught up with Gómez, dove, and tagged him out just steps away from the bag.

 On October 6, Kelly made his first postseason start against the Pirates in the 2013 National League Division Series, receiving a no decision in Game 3.
 He had the same result in Game 1 of the NLCS, followed by a loss to the Los Angeles Dodgers in Game 5.

 In Game 6, Kelly and Dodgers outfielder Scott Van Slyke created a stir before the first pitch by engaging in a lengthy staredown.
 Both men remained on the field after the conclusion of "The Star-Spangled Banner," long after the rest of their teammates departed the field to await the start of the game.
 They maintained their positions with hats over their chests through the ground crew's preparation of the field and starting pitcher Michael Wacha's warmup pitches.
 A total of about 15 minutes passed before the annoyed home plate umpire, Greg Gibson, motioned to both players.
 Both claimed "victory", as Kelly had smiled first, and Van Slyke had first moved from his position.

 Kelly made his first World Series start in Game 3, against the Boston Red Sox.
 He received a no decision in a 5–4 Cardinals win, pitching 5 1/3 innings while allowing two hits and two runs, striking out six batters and walking three batters.
-The Cardinals lost the series in six games.